 Although there are many magnesium benefits, getting too much of this mineral can also be problematic.
 Excessive magnesium from food is simply filtered by the kidneys and excreted through the urine.
 However, high doses of magnesium supplements can potentially cause some adverse side effects such as diarrhea and nausea.

 Magnesium can be found in many foods and many high magnesium foods also make the list of top anti-inflammatory foods.
-Some of the richest magnesium foods include wheat bran, cooked spinach, cooked swiss chard, dark chocolate, dried sunflower seeds, cashews, mackerel, flaxseeds, almonds/almond butter, dried pumpkin seeds, amaranth, buckwheat groats/kasha, black bean, avocado, quinoa, spirulina, dried figs and banana.
+Some of the richest magnesium foods include wheat bran, cooked spinach, cooked swiss chard, dark chocolate, dried sunflower seeds, cashews, mackerel, flaxseeds, almonds/almond butter, dried pumpkin seeds, amaranth, buckwheat groats/kasha, black bean, avocado, quinoa, spirulina, dried figs, and banana.

 Athletes lose magnesium through sweat and urine and a higher intake is recommended than for sedentary persons.
 Exercising in hot environments, which leads to more sweating, also increases the need for magnesium.
 Magnesium supports the body against the stress of exercise and may prevent muscle spasms and cramps during intense training or competition.